5 Rental Maintenance Tips For Durable Properties – Part 1

 Hang in there (no pun intended).

 You want to avoid using pendant lights.
 These are light fixtures you see hanging down from the ceiling at eye level.
-Avoid using these because they’re very fragile and if someone were to break one from running their head into it, you would be dealing with more than a rental maintenance problem.
+Avoid using these because they’re very fragile, and if someone were to break one from running their head into it, you would be dealing with more than a rental maintenance problem.
 They’re also impractical due to the low amount of light they produce and small area they actually light up.
 Here is a suggestion for what you should be using:

 Track Lights: Now, these used to be really bulky and unattractive a few years back.
-They’ve since been reduced in size, and made more durable and versatile.
+They’ve since been reduced in size and made more durable and versatile.
 Being able to choose which way these lights face is great for kitchen lighting.
 Tenants who like to cook can easily adjust the lights so that some are facing over the oven and the others over the kitchen table.

 3. Make Sure Your Doors Are Updated

-For this, you want to adopt the famous KISS formula (keep it simple stupid).
+For interior doors, you want to adopt the famous KISS formula (keep it simple stupid).
 A hollow-core door will do the trick.
 Since this door is likely for a bedroom or bathroom, it won’t be necessary to install something that can hold up against a rogue Hulk.
 Hollow-core doors have a fiberboard honeycomb structure on the inside which makes them durable, light weight for installing, and very cheap (usually around $50).

 Windows: Windows have come a long way.
 We recommend avoiding windows that have cranks or breakable handles (which you typically see on old windows).
 Simple vertical or horizontal windows will do the trick.
 They will also provide more security due to their locking mechanisms which are made of metal.